๐ NLP Understanding¶

 -

-BoundRL redefines structured text segmentation as a boundary generation task — generating only each segment's start tokens rather than the complete text, reducing output tokens by 90% and eliminating hallucination risk.
-Combined with a dual-objective reward function and selective perturbation strategy for RLVR training, a 1.7B model surpasses Claude-4 Sonnet's few-shot performance.
+BoundRL reframes structured text segmentation as a boundary generation taskโgenerating only the starting tokens for each segment rather than the full text.
+This reduces output tokens by 90% and eliminates hallucination risks.
+Combined with a dual-objective reward function and a selective perturbation strategy for RLVR training, it enables a 1.7B small model to outperform the few-shot performance of Claude-4 Sonnet.

 - Commonsense Knowledge with Negation: A Resource to Enhance Negation Understanding